classroom-mob-rpg/classroom-mob-rpg.github.io/src/ModeratorInstructions.md

 is quite useful, but it won't scale well to have many teams working at once in the same room at the same time.

-It is recommended that the names be shuffled so that the sequence is random; this can be done with a Web service such as random.org's list randomizer at [https://www.random.org/lists/].
-Mark the first person on the list as the Driver and the second one as the Navigator.

 Give each team a description of the problem that is being solved through the session.
 This can be done with a handout or by posting it in an easily viewable place such as a projection screen or whiteboard.